What Is Phlebotomy Training?

 An externship is a way to gain job experience while you get a feel for your new job.
 Particularly, you’ll see what your day-to-day work will be like.
 In addition, you’ll also make connections with other professionals in the field.

 Earn National Certification

-The Phlebotomy/EKG Technician program qualifies for federal financial aid.
-During your Admissions Interview, you’ll be given a full overview of your personal costs and payment options.
+The Phlebotomy Technician program qualifies for federal financial aid.
+During your Admissions Interview, you’ll be given a full overview of the costs and payment options.

 Job Placement Assistance

 You don’t have to search for a job alone!
 To clarify, once your education is complete, our Career Services Office helps you find a job.

 - Interview techniques;

 - Employer connections;